open-cluster-management-io/ocm/README.md

 * Centrally create, update, and delete Kubernetes clusters across multiple private and public clouds.
 * Automatically deploy applications to specific clusters by subscribing to different workload (resource) channels, such as GitHub, Helm repository, ObjectStore, and resource templates.

 The application model defines a Kubernetes-first way of describing the application.
 Your existing Kubernetes apps or `kustomized` apps can be adapted with the addition of a few new objects: [Channel](https://github.com/open-cluster-management-io/multicloud-operators-channel), and [Subscription](https://github.com/open-cluster-management-io/multicloud-operators-subscription).
 Changes made to the app are then easily delivered to managed clusters based on the dynamic placement engine.
+See [deploy a helm chart][solutions/deploy-a-helm-chart] on how to install application manager addon in OCM and deploy helm charts in multiple clusters.

 ### GRC: Governance, Risk and Compliance across Kubernetes clusters